 What is it?

-School Councils are democracy, a British value, in action.
-The School Council of Moortown Primary consists of two representatives of each class, from Reception to Year 6.
-The Council meets frequently, at least once every half-term, to express views and make decisions.
+Our Junior Leadership Team is democracy, a British value, in action.
+The Junior Leadership Team (JLT) of Moortown Primary consists of two representatives of each class, from Reception to Year 6.
+The JLT meets frequently, at least once every half-term, to express views and make decisions.

 Staff are always keen to know the views of our pupils.
-For example, following curriculum-themed weeks we meet with the School Council to know more about what went well – councillors tell us they enjoy having visitors in school and mixing classes up to work with children from different year groups.
+For example, following curriculum-themed weeks we meet with the JLT to know more about what went well – junior leaders tell us they enjoy having visitors in school and mixing classes up to work with children from different year groups.